Best city breaks in Europe

 For all of our travel agent reviews visit best and worst travel agents.

-In April 2018, Which? members completed an online survey about European cities they’d visited for leisure purposes in the past year and stayed in for at least one night.
-We reported on 4,353 experiences.
-The city score is based on a combination of overall satisfaction and the likelihood of recommending it to a friend/family member.
+In April 2019, Which? members completed an online survey about European cities they’d visited for leisure purposes in the past year and stayed in for at least one night.
+We reported on 4,704 experiences.
+The city score is based on a combination of overall satisfaction and the likelihood of recommending it.
 Only cities that were mentioned by at least 30 members are included.